Labstat Blog

 Nicotine is a chiral compound, meaning it exists naturally in two enantiomers – or pairs of stereoisomers – that are mirror images of each other but fit over each other no matter how they are rotated.
 In nicotine, these two enantiomers are S-nicotine and R-nicotine.

-Since S-nicotine is the predominant form, it is presumably responsible for the effects of nicotine products; though little is known about the pharmacological and metabolic effects of R-nicotine as it is still understudied.
+Since S-nicotine is the predominant form, is naturally responsible for the effects of nicotine products; though little is known about the pharmacological and metabolic effects of R-nicotine as it is still understudied.
 However, with synthetic nicotine gaining popularity, it is necessary to understand its effects.

 As we have already mentioned, synthetic nicotine is not derived from the tobacco plant, but it can be identical to natural nicotine.
 Synthetic nicotine can be 99%+ S-nicotine, or it can be racemic of S-nicotine and R-nicotine, usually in a 50-50 ratio.

-The main difference between synthetic nicotine and natural nicotine is their source.
+The main difference between synthetic nicotine and natural nicotine is the source.

-Both have the same chemical properties, although some consumers allege there is a difference in flavour.
-However, the differences seem to get murky when considering another “form” of nicotine: tobacco-free nicotine.
+Both have the same effects, although some users allege there is a difference in flavour.
+However, the differences seem to get murky when another “form” of nicotine – tobacco-free nicotine comes up.

-What is the Difference Between Tobacco-Free Nicotine & Synthetic Nicotine?
+What is the Difference Between Tobacco-Free Nicotine and Synthetic Nicotine?

 There are fears that processed tobacco-derived nicotine products may be marketed as “tobacco-free” because they don’t contain plant residues.
 Although there is virtually no difference between synthetic and natural nicotine products, they may fall under different regulations.